olin-ars/aqua-docs/club-charter.md

 ## Purpose

-To identify, appreciate, and care for snake-related (visually, lexically, metaphorically, or taxonomically) things.
+OARS likes water and we’re a big fan of things that go in it.
+We aspire to continue building networks and relationships with companies and professionals outside Olin to co-design and co-develop boats, water bots, aquatic hardware, and software.

 ## Membership

-Anyone is welcome to attend our meetings and SNek Appreciation aCtivities (SNACs).
-Additionally, we maintain a roster of members that regularly attend club activities/are subscribed to our mailing list.
+Anyone is welcome to attend our meetings, either has a guest or as a member.

 ## Officers and Roles